jobin-b/coursing/README.md

 # Coursing

-This project was developed to give University of Michigan students an easy way to import their classes to Google Calendar.
+Developed to give University of Michigan students an easy way to import their classes to Google Calendar.

 Live @ https://coursing-zeta.vercel.app/